joshber/jb.n/content/strategy/_index.md

 Markets are ever more volatile.
 The liberal order is disintegrating.
 Ice-free poles seem inevitable.
 Nonetheless, you need to make a living.

-I work with those seeking to clear a way forward that is focused, ethical, and attuned to the unbidden.
+I work with those seeking to clear a focused, ethical, attuned-to-the-unbidden way forward.

 No branded process, just honest conversation backed up by my long experience learning how to listen.